aquariumbio/aquarium/doc/Krill.md

 **bullet s**

-Put a thie string s on the page, with a bullet in front of it, as in a bullet list.
+Put the string s on the page, with a bullet in front of it, as in a bullet list.

 **check s**

-Put a thie string s on the page, with a clickable checkbox in front of it.
+Put the string s on the page, with a clickable checkbox in front of it.

 **image path**